Fire Craft – Oregon: how to make fire in the Oregon wet

 It’s wet and I can’t start a fire.

-It’s one thing to master fire making during the warm and dry months of the year but add the wet of the Oregon coast some driving rain and wind to the mix and you have perfect conditions to test and challenge your fire-making skill.
+It’s one thing to practice fire making during the warm and dry months of the year.
+But add the wet of the Oregon coast some driving rain and howling wind to the mix and now you have perfect conditions to test and challenge your fire-making skill.

 I’m down to my last match!